Emily Vermeule: Awards and honors

 Vermeule was awarded the Radcliffe Graduate Society Gold Medal in 1968.
 In 1980, she received the American Philological Association's Charles J. Goodwin Award of Merit for her book Aspects of Death in Early Greek Art and Poetry.

 In 1982 the National Endowment for the Humanities selected Vermeule for the Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities.
 Her lecture was entitled "Greeks and Barbarians: The Classical Experience in the Larger World," and dealt with the relationship between the Greeks and their "less civilized" neighbours.
+She was the first woman to hold Jane K. Sather Professorship of Classical Literature (1974-75), an endowed chair for the study of classics at the University of California, Berkeley.

 Vermeule received several honorary degrees from institutions throughout the United States.
 In 1968, Douglass College, Rutgers University, awarded her a D.Litt.; 1970, University of Massachusetts, Amherst, a D.F.A; 1970, Regis College, LL.D; 1971, Smith College, D.Litt.; 1973, Wheaton College, D.Litt.; and 1974, Trinity College, Hartford, L.H.D.

 Vermeule was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 A festschrift in her honor was published in 1998: The Ages of Homer: A Tribute to Emily Townsend Vermeule.